Skip to section

 Australians planning to build a portfolio focused on Australian and international equities, as well as ETFs and options, will be impressed with the range of tradeable assets:

-Fractional shares on US stocks and ETFs are available, and give you additional flexibility in diversifying your portfolio.
+Fractional shares on US stocks and ETFs are available, giving you additional flexibility in diversifying your portfolio.

 And while eToro (below) slaps you with marked-up currency conversion fees, Webull does the opposite.